supreethr23/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

     ![Selecting configure option for Top Resource Consuming Queries Report](../images/dp-300-module-10-lab-08.png)

+**Note:** If the 'configure' option is not available, set page zoom to 75% in browser settings and a dropdown option will appear to select the option.
 1. In the configuration screen, change the filter for the minimum number of query plans to 2.
 Then select **OK**.

     ![Set Minimum number of query plans](../images/dp-300-module-10-lab-09.png)